 - Sleeping sack or sleeping bag that compresses to a small size

 Belize is hot and humid all year.
 Quick-drying fabrics are absolutely indispensable and lightweight cotton fabrics will help ensure a more comfortable work environment.
 Belizeans dress modestly and appreciate professionalism in dress.
 Bring a few light layering pieces for cool weather, indoor air-conditioned events, or to turn a recreational outfit into a work outfit.
-Seamstresses can sew custom clothing.
+Seamstresses can sew custom clothing such as school work uniforms.

 Indoor Work Environments